laravel/docs/queues.md

         }
     }

-Of course, you may chain the `onConnection` and `onQueue` methods to specify the connection and the queue for a job:
+You may chain the `onConnection` and `onQueue` methods to specify the connection and the queue for a job:

     ProcessPodcast::dispatch($podcast)
                   ->onConnection('sqs')